Week 1 in Morocco

 Day 4: Chefhaouen; 31 Jan 2019

 Heading towards the blue town, otherwise known as Chefchaouen, we meander up through the hills.
 There are people sitting on the side of the road selling their wares, from onions, strawberries, avocados, pears, carrots and plenty more.
 They wave out with large smiles on their face.
-We had been told that foreigners are treated like celebrities here so expect to be wave at and ensure we wave back.
+We had been told that foreigners are treated like celebrities here so expect to be

 The roads are rough with roadworks much of the way and they are needed due to the constant potholes and the edge of the road being broken away.
-The speed signs say 60 but get behind a fully leaden old truck and traveling at 30km/hr is an accomplishment.
+The speed signs say 60 but get behind a fully leaden old truck and travelling at 30km/hr is an accomplishment.

 The trees high up here in the mountains are in full blossom, well ahead of schedule as though they are encouraging the spring to come early.

-The locals are spotted washing their clothes in the river below in the fine rain.
+The locals are spotted washing their clothes in the river below in the light rain.
 Or they are stooped over carrying bales of vegetation on their backs walking beside the road.
 Others, mainly men, just stand by the roadside, their purpose unclear at least to the foreign eye.

 We arrive into Chefchaouen and follow Tommy and Zoe through the township and out the other side to Camping Azilan (GPS coordinates 35.17579, -5.26701) overlooking the township below.
 It’s a fair walk away and steep enough to put the eBikes and riders through their paces.